 Chanel does the drone show right

 Drone shows are no longer cool just because they’re drone shows.
-And Chanel showed how to wow a crowd while celebrating the 100th anniversary of their perfume brand, N5.
+Chanel wowed the crowd while celebrating the 100th anniversary of their perfume, N5.
 They lit up the sky with more than 500 drones that sparkled like stars, choreographed to music with astral vibes right on the beach.

 Hall of Visions

-Pilar Zeta’s sculptural beach installation “Hall of Visions” featured a corridor leading to a giant egg.
-It was inspired by the “search for the ability to be present to manifest a future self.”
-The sculpture itself wasn’t auctioned, but it’s NFT counterparts sold for as much as $45,000.
+Pilar Zeta’s beach sculpture “Hall of Visions” featured a corridor leading to a giant egg.
+Inspired by the “search for the ability to be present to manifest a future self,” the piece wasn’t auctioned, but its NFT counterparts sold for around $45,000.